- The threat

 - pheromone trapping of adult male moths in late summer and early autumn, which can tell us where we might expect to find the pest the following year.

-Operations are planned and co-ordinated by Outbreak Management Teams or liaison groups comprising the Forestry Commission, local authorities, major land-owning and land-managing organisations, Public Health England and regulatory authorities.
+Operations are planned and co-ordinated by a Project Board comprising representatives of the Forestry Commission and Defra.
+The Project Board is supported by an Advisory Group comprising representatives of local authorities, major land-owning and land-managing organisations, Public Health England and regulatory authorities.
 These groups are advised by entomologists from the Forestry Commission’s Forest Research agency.
-Our response to outbreaks of OPM follows our contingency plan.
+Our response to new outbreaks of OPM follows our contingency plan.

-Most insecticide applications are undertaken from the ground, but we treated about 10 hectares of woodland near Pangbourne in West Berkshire from the air, using a helicopter, in May 2013.
+Most insecticide applications are undertaken from the ground.
+However, we treated about 10 hectares of woodland near Pangbourne in West Berkshire from the air, using a helicopter, in May 2013, and a small section of Sulham Wood, also near Pangbourne, which is public woodland which we manage, in 2014.

-We treated these woods because OPM infestations were confirmed in them in 2012 when 'spent' nests were found.
-The adult moths which would have emerged from those nests are highly likely to have mated and established a breeding population in the woods, raising the prospect of the pest spreading into other areas and creating an ever-increasing problem.
+We undertook the aerial treatment in 2013 because OPM infestations were confirmed in the woods in 2012, when 'spent' nests were found.
+The adult moths which would have emerged from those nests were highly likely to have mated and established a breeding population in the woods, raising the prospect of the pest spreading into other areas and creating an ever-increasing problem.
+We treated part of Sulham Wood from the air because we perceived that adult male moths which were caught in pheromone traps nearby in late summer 2013 were most likely to have come from nests in Sulham Wood.

 Do not try to remove OPM caterpillars or nests yourself, because of the health risks, and because to be most effective the job should be carefully timed and carried out by professionals with appropriate training and equipment.
-Report the presence of the pest to your local council or to us via Tree Alert (below), and get a professional pest control operator to remove the infestations.
+Report the presence of the pest to us via Tree Alert (below), or to your local council, and, if your trees are in the OPM Core Zone, get a professional pest control operator to remove the infestations.
 Your local council or our Plant Health Service can provide details of suitable pest control operators working in the area.

 Our Plant Health Service